Jyy7998/Simple-Nav-Page/README.en.md

 * 🌄 **Random background images**: Background changes on each refresh

 * 🌐 **Switch between public and intranet URLs**: External network by default, switch with one click

+* 🌙 **Night Mode**: Easily switch between light and dark modes using the icon next to the title

 * 💻 **Visual admin panel**: Add and manage websites visually